-- Travel light, bring only what is necessary.
+- Travel light, only bring what is necessary.
 There is a laundry facility in the Dorms at UWI so you don't need too many different outfits. - Recall that there is a dress code for activities when interacting with faculty, staff and students at UWI, with clinicians in the field and with the general population (khakis or slacks and collared shirt or polo for both men and women).
 Optional for women skirt with blouse.
 No jeans, yoga pants/leggings or shorts.
-Of course, during leisure time (beaches, dorms etc), casual or beach attire is appropriate.
-Daytime highs are in the mid-80's; water temperature is around 81° F.

-- We will be spending two days in the Blue Mountain region, where day time temperatures average in the mid-60's.
+Of course, during leisure time (beaches, dorms etc), casual and beach attire is appropriate.
+Daytime highs are in the mid-80's; water temperature is around 81° F. - We will be spending two days in the Blue Mountain region, where day time temperatures average in the mid-60's.
 A light jacket or sweater and a cap should suffice. - Rainfall in different parts of the island (especially the mountains) is often unpredictable.
 On days that we travel, it may be sunny when we leave but raining when we arrive at our destination.
-So, be prepared! - Close-toed shoes (or all-purpose shoes) for walking/hiking; shorts and swim attire for beach outings, a pair of sandals or flip flops.
+So, be prepared!

+- Close-toed shoes (or all-purpose shoes) for walking/hiking; shorts and swim attire for beach outings, a pair of sandals or flip flops.
 A hat if you need protection from the sun. - Sunglasses and sunscreen!
 January has the most sunlight (and least amount of rain) of any month - Plan on carrying the luggage with you on board to ensure you and your luggage arrive together. - A daypack to carry stuff during our daily trips to different sites around the island. - Check with your airline for baggage allowances and carry on regulations (particularly in terms of fluids, etc.) - Laptop. - Plan on bringing something that says UB!
-A shirt, a hat, etc., so you can take photos for the UB Study Abroad Annual Photo Contest proudly displaying our colors and logo.
+A shirt, a hat, etc., so you can take photos for the Office of Study Abroad Programs proudly displaying our colors and logo that can be used for the website and other promotional materials.